Spherical Tropicalization: Compactifications of Subvarieties of Spherical Homogenous Spaces

-Let $\cls{R}$ denote the cone in $\mathrm{Q}$ generated by $\chi^{\ast}$, and $-\cls{R}$ the one generated by $-\chi^{\ast}$.
-There are three distinct non-trivial colored cones in $\mathrm{Q}$, and six colored fans.
+Let $\cls{R}$ denote the cone in $\mathrm{Q}$ generated by $\chi^{\ast}$, and $-\cls{R}$ the opposite one.
+There are four distinct non-trivial colored cones in $\mathrm{Q}$, and six colored fans.
 These fans are listed in Table \ref{sphembpunctplane}, along with their maximal cones, the corresponding spherical varieties, and their closed $G$-orbits.
-One can see that the cone $\cls{R}$ adds to $\aa^2-\crb{0}$ ``limit points at the origin,'' while $-\cls{R}$ adds ``limit points at infinity.''
-The colored cone $(\cls{R},\cls{D})$ adds a point at the origin, while $(\cls{R},\varnothing)$ adds the exceptional divisor of the blowup of the plane at the origin, denoted $E$.
-Note that even though the dimension of any non-trivial colored fan is $1$, the spherical varieties associated to fans with colors have a closed $G$-orbit of codimension $2$, which is not the case for toroidal spherical embeddings.
-Also, the complete spherical varieties, namely $\pp^2$ and $\blow_0\pp^2$, are supported on all of $\cls{V}$.